Charities we support.

 We befriended Philip, the sanctuary manager.
 He coordinates the rescues and has 30 years of primate experience.
 I ask of his favorite chimp.
 His proper parental response was that he loves them all equally.
 I noticed he’s missing a finger.

 Our last day was back at Chimp Eden.
 We worked on designing itineraries for future groups here.
 My time and work here made a most worthy site inspection.
 This was my 13th visit to SA.
 The more amazing diversity I discover, the more I fall in love with this country.

 Before departure, I sat by the fence to say goodbye to Joao.
 He was sucking his thumb.
 As we stared into each other’s eyes, time seemed suspended.
 There were knowledge and wisdom in those eyes.
 I felt a primal connection more powerful than my words can convey.
 Without being too anthropomorphic, we seemed to be conversing – silently.
 I “hear” that he has found it in his heart to forgive humans.
 The moment is both chilling and humbling.
 Goodbye dear Joao, Charlene, Tommy, Claudette, Mimi and all my other new African friends.
 Chimp Eden is an escape for your senses and a journey for your soul.

 Donations are greatly needed for vet bills, security, and maintenance.
 Most important is more space is needed as countless suffering chimps need rescue.
 You can also Adopt a Chimp and watch it daily via live webcam.
 If you do, tell our friends at Chimp Eden that AFS referred you.

-Adventures For Singles is empowering primates with a better life.
+Adventures For Solo travelers are empowering primates with a better life.
 Together, we all can make a difference!” www.chimpeden.com

 It is easy to make a one-time donation or adopt your own chimp.
 Click here to learn more about Chimp Eden